The 502s: "Because We Had To" (2017-2019)

-"Magdalene", "Just A Little While" and Could It Get Better Than This
+"Could It Get Better Than This" (2020-2022)

-Isola and Tonner stated that the band's second album will be released in 2021 and would be called "Could It Get Better Than This".
+In a local news interview, Isola and Tonner stated that the band's second album would be released in 2021 and would be called Could It Get Better Than This.
 During the COVID-19 pandemic, the 502s created an online experience called Camp Feels Good, to allow their fans to listen to the album and access exclusive behind the scenes content ahead of its release.

 In November 2020, a video of The 502s performing a new song "Magdalene" was posted to the band's TikTok account and received over 1 Million views in two days.
 The "Magdalene" video also featured the return of Jake Isola to the band as acoustic guitarist.

 In February 2021, Glide Magazine premiered the first single from the album, along with a music video directed by Tonner, for the song "I Keep Rolling".
 The album's second single “Leading Lady” premiered in March 2021 on The Bluegrass Situation.

 Could It Get Better Than This was released on October 15, 2021 and promoted with a US release tour.
 The album received critical acclaim and over one million streams in its first week of release.

 In late 2021, The 502s' song "Just A Little While" became a viral TikTok trend, resulting in over 10 Million streams from December 2021 to January 2022.
 Also in January 2022, The 502s charted on the Irish Singles Chart Top 50 for the first time with "Just A Little While" debuting at #29.
+The song ultimately charted on Billboard's Hot Rock and Alternative Charts, as well as the #3 spot on Spotify's Top Viral 50.

-In the wake of their viral songs, The 502s embarked on successful tours of the United States and Europe in 2022, including their first ever set at Bonnaroo Music and Arts Festival and a headlining set at the Florida Music Conference in their hometown of Orlando.
-The band also released their next single, "Hey Julia" in June 2022.
-The 502s were added to the lineup of the Okeechobee Music & Arts Festival in 2023, returning to festival whose 2016 edition featured the band's first ever live gig.
+In the wake of their viral songs, The 502s embarked on successful tours of the United States and Europe in 2022, including their first ever set at Bonnaroo Music and Arts Festival, a headlining set at the Florida Music Conference in their hometown of Orlando, and the grand opening of Dr. Phillips Center for the Performing Arts' Steinmetz Hall.
+In 2023, The 502s were added to the lineup of the Okeechobee Music & Arts Festival, returning to festival whose 2016 edition featured the band's first ever live gig.